Code-Institute-Submissions/carolinecole/README.md

 * [Font awesome](https://fontawesome.com/) has been used for my social media links in my header and footer.
 * [Hover.CSS](https://ianlunn.github.io/Hover/) has been used for my menu bar hover.
 * [CDNJS](https://cdnjs.com/libraries?q=hover) has been used for my menu bar hover.
+* [Bootstrap](https://getbootstrap.com/docs/5.0/layout/grid/) has been used throughout my project.

 ## Testing